FAQ

 Two license plates can be attached to your permit however only ONE vehicle can use the permit at a time.
 Should the second vehicle assigned to the permit need to attend campus at the same time, the second vehicle must park in a designated HONK lot where a HONK payment is required to validate parkingFor more information about permits click here.

 Brock Suites students who require parking may register their personal vehicle (one vehicle) with Parking Services.
-There is limited space designated for Brock Suites residents so permits are issued on a first-come first-served basis.
+There is limited space designated for Brock Suites students so permits are issued on a first-come first-served basis.

 Brock Suites parking is subject to Parking Services Rules & Regulations.

-Your Brock Suites parking permit is for your personal vehicle only and your permit may not be shared, sold or transferred.
+Your Brock Suites permit is for your personal vehicle only and your permit may not be shared, sold or transferred.
 Doing so will result in fines, suspended parking privileges, and may result in further academic discipline.

 Paid Parking